ajitrajasekharan/cls_sentence_representations/README.md

 ## (2) Vector clustering *(independent of how the vectors were created)*

 This repository also contains code for clustering vectors.
 Input to clustering is two files - vector file (text file) and corresponding descriptor file naming the vectors.
-Additional paramters are zscore and max tail pick to control how much to pick from distribution tails
+Additional paramters are zscore and max tail pick to control how much to pick from distribution tails.

+Top k neighbor clustering for each vector is also an option.

 ## Installation